autowarefoundation/autoware.universe/planning/behavior_velocity_template_module/README.md

 ## `Manager`
 The managing of your modules is defined in manager.hpp and manager.cpp.
 The managing is handled by two classes:

-- The `TemplateModuleManager` class defines the core logic for managing and launching your modules.
+- The `TemplateModuleManager` class defines the core logic for managing and launching the behavior_velocity_template scenes (defined in behavior_velocity_template_module/src/scene.cpp/hpp).
 It inherits essential manager attributes from its parent class `SceneModuleManagerInterface`.
-- The `TemplateModulePlugin` class provides a way to integrate your manager into the Autoware plugin system.
+- The `TemplateModulePlugin` class provides a way to integrate the `TemplateModuleManager` into the  logic of the Behavior Velocity Planner.

-Please note that the specific functionality of the methods `launchNewModules()` and `getModuleExpiredFunction()` would depend on the details of your behavior velocity modules and how they are intended to be managed within the Autoware system.
-You would need to implement these methods according to your module's requirements.
 ### `TemplateModuleManager` Class

 #### Constructor `TemplateModuleManager`